Skip to main content

 3 mentions Positive Neutral Negative

-The game's single-player story is criticized for being simplistic and lacking depth, with missions described as basic and unengaging compared to classic titles in the genre.
-While the patrols provide a diversion and a chance to test settings, they fall short of delivering the intricate narratives and environments that could attract new players.
+The game's single-player story is criticized for being simplistic and lacking depth, with missions described as basic and unengaging compared to the intricate narratives of classic titles.
+While the patrols provide a diversion and a chance to test settings, they fall short of delivering a compelling experience for players seeking a rich storyline.

 • “I think with a bit of story and some help, this game could definitely attract a new generation of 6DOF pilots.”